rbstabbins/aupy/README.md

 The notebook is setup to demonstrate processing of scene SOL2/sol2_8.

+When you open the notebook, you should be prompted to select a kernel for the notebook.
+Navigate to Python Environments, and you should see an option called 'aupy (Python 3.13.x...)'.
+Choose this kernel.
+If this isn't visible, try restarting Visual Studio Code - it may not have registered that you have setup your new conda environment.

 Please follow through the notebook, running it on your computer, to understand the steps of processing, and how the aupy library is called and used.

 Processed data is exported to a structured directory at ```processed```.